Logo

 How can I navigate in the list of categories and diagrams?

-In the list of categories and diagrams you can display the content of a category or diagram by a single click.
-The current path is shown in the head bar.
-Having navigated into a sequence of categories, you can navigate to a higher category by clicking on its name in the head bar.
+In the list of categories and diagrams, you can display the content of a category or diagram by clicking it.
+The currently selected path is shown in the header.
+If you have navigated through several categories, you can return to a higher category by clicking the corresponding name in the header.

 The screenshot shows the navigation within categories in the head bar.

-In the same way, you can change to a higher category when viewing a diagram.
+You can switch to a higher category in the same way when viewing a diagram.

 The screenshot shows the navigation in a diagram to a higher category in the head bar.